D4uS1/ez-on-rails-react/README.md

 If you dont want to show the stay logged in checkbox, pass *hideStayLoggedIn* to the component.

 ### Optional: 2.1 Use api key to authorize api key protected actions
-Since version 1.2.0 EzOnRails supports actions to be pritected via api key, hence you do not need to have a user account for some low level protected routes.
+Since version 1.2.0 EzOnRails supports actions to be protected via api key, hence you do not need to have a user account for some low level protected routes.

 If you want to use this feature, you must pass the apiKey to the EzOnRails component.
-Just add the apiKey parameter to the call of EzOnRails comoponent described in section 1.
+Just add the apiKey parameter to the call of EzOnRails component described in section 1.
 ```
 ...
       <EzOnRails